ccxt/lighter-wasm/README.md

-# lighter-wasm
+# lighter binaries
-Lighter Wasm required for working with Lighter in JS/TS
+Lighter Wasm required for working with Lighter in JS/TS and regular binaries in PY/PHP/CS/GO

 Compiled directly from https://github.com/elliottech/lighter-go